Tardigrades in space: Lunar lander Beresheet, 2019

 In 2019, a capsule containing tardigrades in a cryptobiotic state was on board the Israeli lunar lander Beresheet which crashed on the Moon.
 They were described as unlikely to have survived the impact because the shock pressure of the crash would have been well above the 1.14 GPa that they have been measured as surviving.
-Despite tardigrades' ability to survive in space, they would still need food, lacking on the moon, to be able to grow and reproduce.
+Despite tardigrades' ability to survive in space, they would still need food, lacking on the Moon, to be able to grow and reproduce.
 The possibility that tardigrades survived the crash attracted concern about contamination of the Moon with biological material.
-However, even supposing they had survived the crash, they are unlikely to become rehydrated because of the lack of liquid water on the Moon.
+If they did survive the crash, they would not rehydrate because of the lack of liquid water on the Moon.

 Spilling tardigrades across the Moon is legal.
 The Outer Space Treaty only explicitly bans weapons and experiments or tools that could interfere with other missions.
-Large space agencies typically follow guidelines for sterilizing mission equipment, but there is no single entity to enforce these rules globally.
+Large space agencies typically follow guidelines for sterilizing mission equipment, but there is no single entity to globally enforce these rules.